samlewin/PNN_dissipation/README.md

 python test_model.py
 ```

+## Evaluation code

+After testing as above, code for reproducing the figures found in the paper is available in the included jupyter notebook post_processing.ipynb.

 ## Pre-trained Models

 A pre-trained model model_shearr_mixed_all.h5 is included in the repository.
+This will be loaded by default by test_model.py.

 ## Contributing